skelpo/skelpo-translation-for-acf/README.md

 ## License

-ACF Translate is licensed under the [GPL License](LICENSE).
+Skelpo Translation for ACF is licensed under the [GPL License](LICENSE).
 You are free to use, modify, and distribute this software according to the terms of the license.

 ## Support

-If you encounter any issues or have questions about using ACF Translate, please open an issue on the [GitHub repository](https://github.com/skelpo/acf-translate/issues).
+If you encounter any issues or have questions about using Skelpo Translation for ACF, please open an issue on the [GitHub repository](https://github.com/skelpo/acf-translate/issues).

 ## Credits

-ACF Translate is developed and maintained by Skelpo Inc. & morepixel GmbH.
+Skelpo Translation for ACF is developed and maintained by Skelpo Inc. & morepixel GmbH.

 ## Acknowledgments

 Special thanks to the [Advanced Custom Fields](https://www.advancedcustomfields.com/) community for their inspiration and support.

-We hope you find ACF Translate helpful for managing translations on your WordPress site!
+We hope you find Skelpo Translation for ACF helpful for managing translations on your WordPress site!
 If you have any feedback or suggestions, feel free to reach out.